diogofgr/aframe-presentation-kit/README.md

 ## Build a Street Lamp

 Build a simple street lamp using only primitives (box, cylinder, sphere, etc).
-Pro-tip: put all your entities inside another entity to make it easier to move, scale, and rotate once your finished with the desing.
+Pro-tip: put all your entities inside another entity to make it easier to move, scale, and rotate once you're finished with the design.

 ```
 <a-entity position="0 0 -3" rotation="0 45 0">